The University of Montpellier’s open house will take place on February 11, 2023

 More than 50,000 students choose the University of Montpellier

-With its 17 faculties, schools, and institutes and 73 research facilities, the University of Montpellier brings together a vast community of knowledge: science, technology, physical and sports activities, medicine, pharmacy, law, political science, economics, and management.
-With more than 50,000 students and 4,800 staff, the University of Montpellier is now one of the largest universities in France.
+With its 17 faculties, schools, and institutes, as well as its 73 research centers, the University of Montpellier brings together a vast community of knowledge spanning the fields of science, technology, physical education and sports, medicine, pharmacy, law, political science, economics, and business administration.
+With over 50,000 students and 4,800 staff members, the University of Montpellier is now one of France’s largest universities.

-The UM is internationally recognized for the excellence of its teaching, research, and innovation in a wide range of scientific fields related to major societal challenges, foremost among which are food security, environmental protection, and human health.
-It occupies a leading position in international rankings, placing on the global podium in ecology in the Shanghai thematic ranking, in the top 200 of the Shanghai general ranking, and as the most innovative French university in the Reuters ranking.
+UM is internationally recognized for the excellence of its education, research, and capacity for innovation across a wide range of scientific fields related to major societal challenges, foremost among which are food security, environmental protection, and human health… It holds a leading position in international rankings, placing on the global podium in ecology in the Shanghai subject-specific rankings, in the top 200 of the Shanghai general rankings, and as the top French university among the most innovative universities in the Reuters Ranking.

-As a responsible university, UM is particularly committed to issues of gender equality and the fight against all forms of discrimination, scientific integrity, and science-society relations.
-It is also committed to environmental issues, such as sustainable development, where the University of Montpellier ranks first among French institutions according to Times Higher Education and is ranked among the top 101-200 institutions worldwide.
-UM ranks in the top 100 worldwide for four Sustainable Development Goals and ranks first in France for two of them.
-It is the leading French institution for goals related to health, well-being, and reducing inequalities, as well as the third French institution for goals related to decent work, economic growth, and quality education.
+As a socially responsible university, UM is particularly committed to gender equality and the fight against all forms of discrimination, as well as to scientific integrity and the relationship between science and society.
+It is also dedicated to environmental issues, such as sustainable development, where the University of Montpellier ranks first among French institutions according to Times Higher Education and is listed in the overall ranking among the world’s top 101–200 institutions.
+UM ranks in the global top 100 for four Sustainable Development Goals and holds the top spot in France for two of them.
+It is the leading French institution for goals related to health, well-being, and reducing inequalities, as well as the third-ranked French institution for goals related to decent work and economic growth, and the quality of education.

 Practical information:

-Date: Saturday, February 11, 2023 (only the Nîmes University Institute of Technology open house will take place on February 4).
+Date: Saturday, February 11, 2023 (only the open house at the IUT de Nîmes will take place on February 4).